 Visit Agnes Scott Way Points to create your digital portfolio or view portfolios of students, faculty and staff.

 The “d-center” is a resource for staff, students and faculty to cultivate digital literacy.
-The center employs seven trained and dedicated student tutors to explore problem solving options that advance digital and visual skills for academic projects and ideas.
+The center employs staff and student tutors who help facilitate the exploration of problem solving options that advance digital and visual skills for academic projects and ideas.

 The center is located on the ground floor of McCain Library in rooms G11 & G38.